b-kirsch/cold_pool_detection/README.md

 Algorithm to detect and analyze passages of convective cold pools from time series data of air temperature and rainfall.
 Cold-pool passages are detected from rapid temperature drops associated with non-zero rainfall.
-A cold-pool event is defined as a time period prior to the time of detected cold-pool passage and after it.
+A cold-pool event is defined by time periods prior to and after the time of detected cold-pool passage.
 Characteristic values within these pre- and post-passage periods are used to calculate the perturbation strength for given parameters.
-The characteristics of any additionally provided variables during one or both of these periods of the cold-pool events can be analyzed by applying typcial operations to these data.
+The characteristics of any additionally provided variables during one or both of these periods of the cold-pool events can be analyzed by applying pre-defined operations to these data.
 Furthermore, the underlying time series data itself can be written to output for further analyses.